Resume

 Publications

-Significance: Medium
+Significance: High.

 Here’s what to include for publications on a resume: